btwbrauer/SwissLP/README.md

 ## How to Run

-This repository is focused on running notebooks for comparing how the different AI models handle different Swiss German dialects.
+This repository is focused on running notebooks for comparing how the different LLMs handle different Swiss German dialects.
 The simplest way to get started is by using [Google Colab](https://colab.google/).

 ### 1. Open a Notebook in Colab